ZzzNyah/Websitedata/README.md

 ## About Me

 My name is Ny-Jianah, and this is my professional portfolio.
 It serves as a comprehensive overview of my passions, interests, and progress towards my career goals.
-Designed to appeal to finance and insurance industry professionals, it showcases my journey and aspirations.
+Designed to appeal to sales industry professionals, it showcases my journey and aspirations.

 ## Professional Story